 EDUCATION, EXPERIENCE, AND SKILLS REQUIREMENTS

-Exceptional communication skills (verbal and written), including the willingness and ability to communicate and collaborate with a diversity of leaders and stakeholders from across the political spectrum and different walks of life
+Exceptional communication skills (verbal and written) required, including the willingness and ability to communicate and collaborate with a diverse cohort of leaders and stakeholders from across the political spectrum.

-Strong strategic and systems thinking skills and proven ability to translate strategy into action
+Strong strategic skills and proven ability to translate strategy into action.

 Interested candidates should submit cover letter and resume here.
 No calls please.